tizianocitro/learning/aws-certified-developer-associate/13-ecs-ecr-fargate/README.md

 **ECS will automatically assign a host port using Dynamic Host Port Mapping**, if you do not define the host port but only the container port in the task definition.

+**Set `host port = 0 (or empty)` to enable random host port, which allows multiple containers of the same type to launch on the same EC2 container instance**.
+If you specify a host port, only one container of that type can be launched on the EC2 instance because when launching other containers of the same type, the host port will be already in use.

 When adding an ALB in front of the Dynamic Host Port Mapping, the **ALB finds the right port on your EC2 instances**.
 However, you have to allow on the EC2 instance’s security group **any port from the ALB's security group**.

 ![Load Balancing and Port Mapping with EC2 Launch Type](/assets/aws-certified-developer-associate/load_balancing_and_port_mapping_with_ec2_launch_type.png "Load Balancing and Port Mapping with EC2 Launch Type")